sky-fc/Pokedex/README.md

 ## Copyright

 Pokémon and Pokédex are registered trademarks of their respective owners.
 No copyright infringement intended.
-This is just a fun little side project made by a PokeFan.
+This is just a fun little side project!